 In a way, we believe the only real Ad Tech is the one that will allow you to develop all the creative ideas that had been roaming around your head and you just never had time to do.
 Ad Tech should give you the time to actually personalize your ads for your customers in a way that nothing else could.

-If you want to see what the Ad Tech Era is, Adext's AMaaS is where you should start: It will find the best audience or demographic group for any ad, automatically managing budgets across 20 different audiences per ad, over platforms such as Google AdWords, and Facebook Ads, and optimizing every single ad about 480 times a day, that’s something that no human could do… ever.
+If you want to see what the Ad Tech Era is, Adext AI is where you should start: It will find the best audience or demographic group for any ad, automatically managing budgets across 20 different audiences per ad, over platforms such as Google AdWords, and Facebook Ads, and optimizing every single ad about 480 times a day, that’s something that no human could do… ever.

-The merge between traditional Ad Tech and AI is here and you can see it in the first and only AMaaS (Audience Management as a Service).
-Which, on average, its increasing ads performance by 1265% (though the percentage may vary depending on the industry and competitive landscape).
+The merge between traditional Ad Tech and AI is here and you can see it in the first and only audience management as a service with AI and Machine Learning.
+On average, its increasing ads performance by 83% (though the percentage may vary depending on the industry and competitive landscape) in just 10 days.

 And if you want to learn more about why the merge between traditional Ad Tech and AI is the way to go, you’ll definitely love these two articles: